akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

     in Function.From(type function (f as function) as any, RunPipe)
 {% endhighlight %}

 The `Pipe` function actually _return_ a function, hence the `Pipe(...)(...)` syntax when we invoke it.
-We could implement this as a two argument function that takes an object and a list but I personally find the `Pipe(..., {...})` option a bit less easy on the eyes.
+We could implement this as a two argument function that takes an object and a list but I personally find the `Pipe(..., {...})` option a bit less easy on the eye.

-This technique is called a closure, which means we can also apply a transformation in stages.
-For instance, let's define `let p = Pipe({1..9})` and then base multiple calculations based off this, e.g. `sumIsEven = p(List.Sum, Number.IsEven)` and `hasEvenNumberOfElements = p(List.Length, Number.IsEven)`.
+This technique is called a closure, which means we can also apply any transformation in stages.
+For instance, let's define `let p = Pipe({1..9})` and then base multiple calculations based off of this, e.g. `sumIsEven = p(List.Sum, Number.IsEven)` and `hasEvenNumberOfElements = p(List.Length, Number.IsEven)`.

 The very last part of our pipe functions `Function.From(type function (f as function) as any, RunPipe)` is what allows the returned function to take an arbitrary number of arguments. `Function.From` returns a function which converts its arguments into a list and applies it to the function specified in the second argument.